Article

 Paying unemployment insurance

-On top of withholding federal taxes such as Medicare and Social Security taxes, employers are responsible for withholding and paying certain Texas state taxes from employees’ payroll.
-These taxes together are referred to as employer payroll taxes or payroll withholding.
-One of the taxes you must pay is unemployment insurance (UI).
+On top of federal taxes such as Medicare and Social Security taxes, employers are responsible for managing certain Texas state taxes as part of payroll.

-The minimum tax rate for employers in 2024 is 0.25 percent, and the maximum tax rate is 6.25 percent.
+The minimum tax rate for employers in 2025 is 0.25%, and the maximum tax rate is 6.25%.
 These rates apply to the first $9,000 that each employee earns during the calendar year.
 This structure ensures that the tax burden is shared and supports the state's unemployment insurance program.

 Withholding personal income tax from your Texas employee